polyaxon/polyaxon/site/integrations/elastic-stack.md

 status: published
 ---

-You can use the Elastic Stack to centralise your logging with Polyaxon.
+You can use the Elastic Stack to centralize your logging with Polyaxon.

 ## Overview